 This is the same information you must disclose in order to obtain a FinCEN identifier.

-The filing requirement is effective January 1, 2024, but there are separate due dates for new and existing businesses.
+The filing requirement went into effect January 1, 2024, but there are separate due dates for new and existing businesses.

 BOI reports must be filed online using the FinCEN’s Business Ownership Secure System (BOSS) database.
 There is no filing fee.